tez-capital/docs.tez.capital_content/en/getting-started/hardware-requirements.md

 | Dedicated machine | Yes — do not share with daily-use workloads |
 | Monitoring | Configure [TezWatch](/tezwatch/) alerts via Discord or Telegram |

 > **ℹ️ INFO:** Tezos does **not** slash bakers for downtime caused by hardware failure or power outage.
 You will miss rewards during downtime, but you will not lose stake.
-However, you must maintain a 67% attestation success rate per cycle (~24 hours) to avoid any penalty.
+However, bakers who fall below 67% attestation participation for 2 consecutive cycles risk deactivation.
+Rewards are proportional to attestations made — there is no cliff penalty.

 ---